ICarly season 1

-The first season of iCarly aired on Nickelodeon from September 8, 2007 to July 25, 2008.
+The first season of iCarly aired on Nickelodeon from September 8, 2007, to July 25, 2008.
 The season introduces Carly Shay (Miranda Cosgrove), Sam Puckett (Jennette McCurdy), Freddie Benson (Nathan Kress), and Spencer Shay (Jerry Trainor).
-This is notably the only season without a 1 hour special.
+This is the only season without a 1-hour special.

 Production

 The series was created and executive produced by Dan Schneider, who has created many other shows for the network.
 The show was produced by Schneider's Bakery and Nickelodeon Productions.
 The series is filmed at Nickelodeon on Sunset Studios in Hollywood, California.
 The theme song "Leave It All to Me" written by Michael Corcoran and is performed by Miranda Cosgrove, featuring Drake Bell.

 All episodes from this season were originally produced in the 16:9 format, then cropped to 4:3 for broadcast and 16:9 for widescreen release.
 The season began production in January 2007.